nllz/IRTF-HRPC/draft-association.md

 At the organizational level, peer production is one of the most relevant innovations from Internet mediated social practices.
 According to {{Benkler}}, it implies 'open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.' {{Benkler}}.

 In his book The Wealth of Networks, Benkler significantly expands on his definition of commons-based peer production.
 According to Benkler, what distinguishes commons-based production is that it doesn't rely upon or propagate proprietary knowledge: "The inputs and outputs of the process are shared, freely or conditionally, in an institutional form that leaves them equally available for all to use as they choose at their individual discretion." {{Benkler}} To ensure that the knowledge generated is available for free use, commons-based projects are often shared under an open license.
-## These two are old paragraphs about peer production.
-We left P2P because it is more directly related to protocols.
-I think this looks better as an introduction to the topic.
-Does it make sense?
-I like the idea of having an introduction to each topic?
-## Is is here where you say the "Benkler" citation gets confusing? #LostHere

 ### Peer-to-peer system achitectures

 Peer-to-peer (P2P) is esentially a model of how people interact in real life because "we deal directly with one another whenever we wish to" {{Vu}}.
 Usually if we need something we ask our peers, who in turn refer us to other peers.
 In this sense, the ideal definition of P2P is that "nodes are able to directly exchange resources and services between themselves without the need for centralized servers" and where each participating node typically acts both as a server and as a client {{Vu}}.
-In RFC 5694 it has been defined that peers or nodes should be able to communicate directly between themselves without passing intermediaries, and that the system should be self organizing and have decentralized control {{RFC5694}}.
+In RFC 5694 P2P has been defined as peers or nodes that should be able to communicate directly between themselves without passing intermediaries, and that the system should be self-organizing and have decentralized control {{RFC5694}}.
 With this in mind, the ultimate model of P2P is a completely decentralized system, which is more resistant to speech regulation, immune to single points of failure and have a higher performance and scalability.
 Nonetheless, in practice some P2P systems are supported by centralized servers and some others have hybrid models where nodes are organized into two layers: the upper tier servers and the lower tier common nodes {{Vu}}.

 Since the ARPANET project, the original idea behind the Internet was conceived as what we would now call a peer-to-peer system {{RFC0001}}.
 Over time it has increasingly shifted towards a client/server model with "millions of consumer clients communicating with a relatively priviledged set of servers" {{NelsonHedlun}}.
 Whether for resource sharing or data sharing, P2P systems are a form of enabling freedom of assembly and association.
 Not only they allow for effective dissemination of information, but they also because leverage computing resources by diminishing costs allowing for the formation of open collectives at the network level.
 At the same time, in completely descentralized systems the nodes are autonomous and can join or leave the network as they want also makes the system unpredicable: a resource might be only sometimes available, and some others it might be missing or incomplete {{Vu}}.
 Lack of information might in turn make association or assembly more difficult.